A conical approach to Laurent expansions for multivariate meromorphic germs with linear poles: A geometric criterion for non-holomorphicity

 But the terms in the sum satisfy the conditions of Theorem~\mref{thm:non-holo}.
-Thus we have $g_k=h_k$ for $1\leq k\leq n$.
-Therefore the $S_i$'s must match with the $T_j$'s which gives the identification we want. \end{proof}
+Thus we have $g_k=h_k$ for $0\leq k\leq t$ which implies that the $S_i$'s match with the $T_j$'s, giving the identification we want. \end{proof}